ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Applicability

 Oblivious HTTP has limited applicability.
-Imporantly, it requires expicit support from a willing Oblivious Relay Resource and Oblivious Gateway Resource, thereby limiting the use of Oblivious HTTP for generic applications;
+Importantly, it requires explicit support from a willing Oblivious Relay Resource and Oblivious Gateway Resource, thereby limiting the use of Oblivious HTTP for generic applications;
 see {{server-responsibilities}} for more information.